Touring Queensland Fund FAQs

 For in-schools touring, you need evidence of interest in booking the proposed activity from at least 75% of participating schools.
 Evidence could include booking forms, emails, or previous touring history/ historical bookings.

-If you are not able to provide this level of evidence you will not be eligible.
-See also answers to Question 6.
+If you cannot provide this level of evidence, you will not be eligible to apply.

 6. I don’t have all my tour dates and venues confirmed, should I still apply?